 How much does printing cost?
-For standard paperbacks, this will range from about $2 a book to $7 a book, and this depends on a number of factors:
+For standard paperbacks, this will range from about $3 a book to $8 a book, and this depends on a number of factors:

 The more copies you get printed, the lower the per-unit cost.
-For instance, if you get 3,000 copies printed you’d be looking at the $2 per book end of the spectrum, while if you get 200 printed you’d be looking at the $7 per book end of the spectrum.
+For instance, if you get 3,000 copies printed you’d be looking at the $3 per book end of the spectrum.
+If you get 200 printed you’d be looking at closer to the $8 per book end of the spectrum.

 Once your book is printed, it will need to be delivered to you.
 Obviously this will cost less if you’re working with a local printer versus one that is in another city, state or country.
 While a lot of people look at offshore printing as a cheaper option, it’s important to keep in mind the amount that shipping may add to your printing costs, as well as the amount of time it could add to your publishing schedule — in most cases, it isn’t worth going offshore unless you’re printing a few thousand copies of your book.

-How much should you pay?
 I’ve found that most local printers are priced in a similar range, with any difference coming down to $1 to $2 per copy of your book.
 If you’re getting a lot of books printed, this can have a big impact, but if not, I’d focus on quality rather than price.

-TL;DR: Expect to pay between $2 and $7 per copy of your book (including shipping), depending on your quantity, printing specifications and shipping costs.
+TL;DR: Expect to pay between $3 and $8 per copy of your book (including shipping), depending on your quantity, printing specifications and shipping costs.